 The school corporation will not condone or tolerate any form of sexual harassment and will take all reasonable steps necessary to discourage sexual harassment.
-Bullying and bully type behavior is not tolerated and our school discipline code and policy will be enforced to ensure your child's safety at school.
+Bullying and bully-type behavior are not tolerated and our school discipline code and policy will be enforced to ensure your child's safety at school.
 Refer to the school code of conduct.